mcorah/mcorah.github.io/_pages/values.md

 At the same time, micro-aerial vehicles (MAVs) have yielded positive impacts.
 MAVs are at the center of a vibrant hobbyist community, are transforming cinematography.

-### Why did I create this page?

-This page express what I expect of myself and provides a standard for what others should expect of me.
-For my peers and colleagues, I would also like to use this is an opportunity for me to invite [feedback](mailto:micahcorah@gmail.com)---please let me know if you feel that I am not living up to the values listed here or if there is anything I should change to improve this page or myself.